fetchai/agents-tac/examples/simulation_demo/README.md

 - `--experiment-id` is the name to give to the simulation.
 - `--plot` specifies whether to plot a summary of the game.
 - `--lower-bound-factor` is the lower bound factor of a uniform distribution used for generating good instances.
-- `--upper-bound-factor` is the lower bound factor of a uniform distribution used for generating good instances.
+- `--upper-bound-factor` is the upper bound factor of a uniform distribution used for generating good instances.
 - `--fee` is the transaction fee.
 - `--timeout` is the amount of time (in seconds) for the controller to wait for starting the competition.